pclubiitk/puppy-love/README.md

 export GOPATH=$HOME/go:$GOPATH  # Include this in .bashrc or .zshrc git clone https://github.com/pclubiitk/puppy-love $HOME/go/src/github.com/pclubiitk/puppy-love

-# You can also clone in your favorite location and symlink inside the go directory
+# You can later symlink the above folder into your project directory.
+# Just make sure that the actual folder (not symlink) is in the go directory.
 ```

 All remaining steps will be executed in that directory.